 At Murphy Orthodontics, we are passionate about helping our younger patients experience the life-changing effects of quality orthodontic care.
-Braces are a tried and true appliance that has been modified over the years to deliver the same flawless results with a sleeker appearance.
+Kids Braces are a tried and true appliance that has been modified over the years to deliver the same flawless results with a sleeker appearance.
 When a child is put in braces, not only do they benefit from improved aesthetics and health, but also from improved confidence.
+We offer braces for kids in New Orleans and Metairie, LA.
 Our own orthodontist is the first to tell our patients how wearing braces vastly improved his confidence and self-esteem.
 Our skilled team is ready to help your child get the care they deserve to achieve a lifetime of beautiful smiles.

 When Should I Consider Taking My Child to See an Orthodontist?

 The American Association of Orthodontics recommends that children ages seven and older see an orthodontist.
 While they may not be ready for treatment at this age, signs of overcrowding and misaligned bites become more evident as their adult teeth emerge.
 Many times your general dentist will be the first to notice orthodontic issues and refer you for treatment, but we understand no one knows your child better than you.
 Dr. Murphy suggests you look into treatment if you notice that your child: